 As with most websites I've done, I was responsible for all components, from design to deployment.
 The website, created with the Jamstack method, had to represent the dynamism, strength and electricity of the singer-songwriter's new album.
 The shop was created with Snipcart.
 With Plausible.io the statistics can be viewed in compliance with the data protection law.

-2019, Accessible UI patternsInclusive Components is all about accessible patterns like accordions, dropdowns, sliders and modals.
+book / 2019, Accessible UI patternsInclusive Components is all about accessible patterns like accordions, dropdowns, sliders and modals.
 I use Heydon Pickering redundant click solution for cards in literally every project.

-2022, CSSA book by two individuals that share a deep understanding of the web in general and CSS in particular.
+book / 2022, CSSA book by two individuals that share a deep understanding of the web in general and CSS in particular.
 I love how it's written and how much it teaches me.
 It gets regular updates and provides access to invaluable code.

 You Don't Know JS Yet: Get Started